Magnus Stenbock: Plague outbreak

-Stenbock's field army garrisoned in the Scanian cities and villages, in order to defend against Danish marines, who looted the coastal villages between Kullen and Barsebäck during the spring.
-In the summer of 1710 Sweden was hit by a bad harvest, and starving soldiers in Scania were forced to steal food from the peasants.
+Stenbock's field army garrisoned in the Scanian cities and villages, to defend against Danish marines, who looted the coastal villages between Kullen and Barsebäck during the spring.
+In the summer of 1710 Sweden had a bad harvest, and starving soldiers in Scania were forced to steal food from the peasants.
 Stenbock could not maintain their discipline and demanded food deliveries from other parts of the Kingdom.
 At the same time, he received news from Stockholm and Blekinge about strange deaths.
-On 10 September the Privy Council sent a message to all governors around the Kingdom that Stockholm was suffering from a severe infection that was killing people by the hundreds.
-Afterwards, the Collegium Medicum determined that the epidemic in Stockholm was the dreaded bubonic plague, that had ravaged the southern and eastern coasts of the Baltic Sea since autumn 1708.
-These signs forced Stenbock to isolate the entire Scanian region from the outside world to keep the epidemic at bay.
+On 10 September the Privy Council sent a message to all governors that Stockholm was suffering from a severe infection that was killing people by the hundreds.
+The Collegium Medicum determined that the epidemic in Stockholm was the bubonic plague, that had ravaged the southern and eastern coasts of the Baltic Sea since autumn 1708.
+These signs forced Stenbock to isolate the entire Scanian region to keep the epidemic at bay.
 On 28 October armed barricades were placed on the major highways to Scania from Halland, Småland and Blekinge, and sentries were posted at Margretetorp, Markaryd and Kivik.
-Smoking stations were erected at the barricades and travelers to Scania were forced to present a valid bill of health and to allow their clothes and luggage to be fumigated with cleansing herbs before they could enter the region.
+Smoking stations were erected at the barricades and travelers to Scania were forced to present a valid bill of health and to allow their belongings to be fumigated with cleansing herbs before they could enter.
 Letters from postal offices were also fumigated.
 Between 1710 and 1713, 100,000 people in Sweden succumbed to the plague, of which 20,000 were in Stockholm.
 Thousands of people died in Scania, mainly in Göinge and the northeastern parts of the region, while neighboring villages were free from plague-related deaths.